towel42-com/T42-MathJaxQt6/README.md

    This step will also update your C++ include path
 2. In the source file where you need to use it, include the one class you need, `NTowel42::CQt6MathJax`, via `#include "Qt6MathJax.h"`.
+3. Enable debugging as necessary.  *T42-Qt6MathJax* uses the modern [QLoggingCategory] system with the following categories
+    - Qt6MathJax - Informational level data
+    - Qt6MathJax.Console - Text/messages from the JavaScript console
+    - Qt6MathJax.QRC - Reports on all the files that are contained in the QRC file
+    - Qt6MathJax.Debug - Low level debug messages
-3. Create an instance of the class, connect to the signals you need (`CQt6MathJax::sigSVGRendered is required`) and call the `renderSVG( const QString & texCode )` method.
+4. Create an instance of the class, connect to the signals you need (`CQt6MathJax::sigSVGRendered is required`) and call the `renderSVG( const QString & texCode )` method.

 ```